MohammadArmaan/farm-bridge/README.md

 - Answer questions about **FarmFund**, **Blockchain**, **Ethereum**, and **Smart Contracts**
 - Provide quick navigation with internal links (without page reloads)
 - Support **multi-language responses** (English, Hindi, Kannada, etc.)
+- Support **Text to Speech and Speech to Text** for different languages
 - Accessible through a floating chatbot icon on all pages

 ---